citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreStorageResponseModel.md

 `func (o *BackupRestoreStorageResponseModel) HasMaximumPinnedBackups() bool`

 HasMaximumPinnedBackups returns a boolean if a field has been set.

+### GetMaximumAutoPinnedBackups

+`func (o *BackupRestoreStorageResponseModel) GetMaximumAutoPinnedBackups() int32`

+GetMaximumAutoPinnedBackups returns the MaximumAutoPinnedBackups field if non-nil, zero value otherwise.

+### GetMaximumAutoPinnedBackupsOk

+`func (o *BackupRestoreStorageResponseModel) GetMaximumAutoPinnedBackupsOk() (*int32, bool)`

+GetMaximumAutoPinnedBackupsOk returns a tuple with the MaximumAutoPinnedBackups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaximumAutoPinnedBackups

+`func (o *BackupRestoreStorageResponseModel) SetMaximumAutoPinnedBackups(v int32)`

+SetMaximumAutoPinnedBackups sets MaximumAutoPinnedBackups field to given value.

+### HasMaximumAutoPinnedBackups

+`func (o *BackupRestoreStorageResponseModel) HasMaximumAutoPinnedBackups() bool`

+HasMaximumAutoPinnedBackups returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)